-As at 31 December 2019, the Group had total borrowings, including bonds and bank loans, with a carrying value of $\notin$ 1,187 million, of which $\notin$ 887 million was unsecured.
-As at 31 December 2019, the market value of properties secured in favour of external creditors was $\notin$ 557 million.
-In 2020, the Group fully utilized its revolving credit facilities in an amount of $\notin$ 300 million and repaid $\notin$ 133 million bonds that matured in April 2020.
+As at 30 June 2020 the Group had total borrowings, including bonds and bank loans, with a carrying value of &1,277 million, of which &978 million was unsecured.
+As at 30 June 2020, the market value of properties secured in favour of external creditors was &547 million.
+In 2020, the Group repaid &133 million bonds that matured in April 2020.
+As at the date of this Circular, the Group has &234 million unutilized credit facilities.

-Atrium's EUR460,000,000 3.625 per cent.
-Notes due 17 October 2022 and EUR300,000,000 3.000 per cent.
-Notes due 11 September 2025 contain covenants which require the Group to maintain its solvency ratio at or below 60%, its secured solvency ratio at or below 40%, an interest coverage ratio of at least 1.5:1.
-As at 31 December 2019, the Group's solvency ratio was 39.6%, its secured solvency ratio was 9.4% and its interest coverage ratio was 3.53:1.The Group's existing secured debt facilities also contain covenants, such as an obligation to maintain a maximum loan to valuation ratio, income to interest coverage ratio and minimum equity.
+Atrium's EUR 240,824,000 3.625 per cent.
+Notes due 17 October 2022 and EUR 500,000,000 3.000 per cent.
+Notes due 11 September 2025 contain covenants which require the Group to maintain its solvency ratio at or below 60%, its secured solvency ratio at or below 40% and an interest coverage ratio of at least 1.5:1.
+As at 30 June 2020, the Group's solvency ratio was 42.9%, its secured solvency ratio was 9.4% and its interest coverage ratio was 2.25:1.
+The Group's existing secured debt facilities also contain covenants, such as an obligation to maintain a maximum loan to valuation ratio, income to interest coverage ratio and minimum equity.
 The Group's compliance with such covenants is dependent on, amongst other things, the fair market value and income yielding capacity of its properties which are subject to fluctuations and which in addition might be adversely affected by the COVID-19 pandemic.
 A decline in the fair market value or net income of such properties could affect the Group's compliance with these covenants.